Mind Body Spine – Total Body Chiropractors

 The corrective phase is all about rehabilitating and stabilizing your underlying conditions so you can return to normal activity.
 Many patients are proactive and seek out wellness care to maintain a healthy spine, much like seeing a dentist before tooth decay occurs.
 Your muscles and other tissues are allowed to heal more completely, which helps prevent further injury or pain.
 Your therapy will focus on improving function, posture, strength, and balance.
 The goal is to fix the problem permanently so it doesn’t return.
 Once your body has fully healed, routine chiropractor visits can help ensure that you avoid many of the aches and pains that so many people suffer through, and your joints will last longer and you will be able to engage in more of the activities you love.

-Total Body Chiropractic
+Total Body Chiropractic Clinic in Victoria BC

-While chiropractic is often associated with back or spinal care, Victoria chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.
+While chiropractic is often associated with back or spinal care, chiropractor Dr. Stephanie Louie encourages people to think of it as total body care or complete chiropractic, hence the term total body chiropractic.

 Oftentimes adjustments, intended to realign the spine, can improve other issues in one’s health.
 Correcting the spine’s alignment can release pressure on one’s nerves, and allow messages to flow through the body unobstructed.
 The spine is key to the central nervous system, sending messages from the brain, essentially the control centre, to the rest of the body, including nerves and organs.